-US vetoes 'ill-conceived' UN security council resolution calling for immediate Gaza ceasefire over failure to address Hamas
+US vetoes 'ill-conceived' UNSC resolution calling for immediate Gaza ceasefire over failure to address Hamas

-US ambassador to UN reiterates America’s support for Israel’s self-defense, necessity of disarming Hamas
+US ambassador to UN reiterates America’s support of Israel’s self-defense, necessity of disarming Hamas

-The United States vetoed a UN security council resolution calling for an immediate ceasefire in Gaza on Wednesday over its failure to address Hamas’ refusal to release the hostages or disarm as part of a comprehensive ceasefire agreement.
+The United States vetoed a UN Security Council (UNSC) resolution calling for an immediate ceasefire in Gaza on Wednesday over its failure to address Hamas’ refusal to release the hostages or disarm as part of a comprehensive ceasefire agreement.

-The UN Security Council held a vote on Wednesday on the resolution, which was submitted by 10 non-permanent member states.
+The UN Security Council held a vote on Wednesday on a resolution submitted by ten non-permanent member states.
 The resolution called for an “immediate, unconditional and permanent ceasefire,” the release of the hostages, and the unrestricted entry of humanitarian aid into the Gaza Strip.

-Acting U.S. Ambassador to the UN Dorothy Shea indicated the U.S. would veto the resolution before the vote over its failure to condemn Hamas and call for the terror organization’s disarmament.
+Acting U.S. Ambassador to the UN Dorothy Shea indicated the United States would veto the resolution before the vote over its failure to condemn Hamas and call for the terror group's disarmament.

 “The United States has been clear we would not support any measure that fails to condemn Hamas and does not call for Hamas to disarm and leave Gaza,” Shea said.